bobheadxi/bobheadxi.github.io/_posts/2018-2-15-dockerception.md

 )
 ```

-While it seemed to work for simple projects, at NWHacks, when I attempted to deploy my [team's project](https://bobheadxi.github.io/borrow-me/) using Inertia, it didn't build.
-The more I think about it, the worse I realise this idea was... but hey, who knows, knowing this might come in handy some day.
-Either way, now I'm quite eager to see if [libcompose](https://github.com/docker/libcompose) (the library I mentioned earlier) fares any better.
+The bulk of the work that involved the stuff I have mentioned so far and laid the foundation for Inertia's daemon functionality can be seen in [this massive pull request](https://github.com/ubclaunchpad/inertia/pull/30).
+While this initial approach seemed to work for simple projects, at NWHacks, when I attempted to deploy my [team's project](https://bobheadxi.github.io/borrow-me/) using Inertia, it didn't build - still investigating what the cause is there.

+Oh well.
 If once you fail, try, try again?

-**Update:** Libcompose has proved hell to get working properly.
+**Update:** So I took a shot at incorporating the libcompose library and it has proved hell to get working properly.
 Thanks to some wild conflicts and breakages, I had to rely on the `master` branch of both `docker/docker` and `docker/libcompose` and add a few commit-specific constraints:

 ```
 [[constraint]]